Health Science

 Pre-Nursing Pathway

-Health Science students that successfully complete the sequence of courses below, maintain at least a 2.8 CGPA, earn acceptable TEAS scores, provide references, submit their application for the nursing program and complete all nursing admission requirements by the February 1, 2024 deadline, will be eligible for priority acceptance to the nursing program.
+Health Science students that successfully complete the sequence of courses below, maintain a minimum of 3.0 CGPA, earn acceptable TEAS scores, submit their application for the nursing program and complete all nursing admission requirements by the February 1, 2025 deadline, will be eligible for priority acceptance to the nursing program. *Priority acceptance does not guarantee admittance into the NCC Nursing Program.

 See link below: